List of Mobile Suit Gundam characters: Ryu José

 Ryu José (リュウ・ホセイ, Ryū Hosei) A large, stocky Latino man with a dusky complexion, Ryu was a test pilot-in-training for the Earth Federation on Side 7.
 When the colony was attacked by Char Aznable, Ryu took control of the Core Fighter jet to protect the White Base.
-Being a gentle, caring, considerate comrade, Ryu was the best mediator to ease the tension between the uptight Bright Noah and the young civilian recruits.
+Being a gentle, caring, considerate comrade, Ryu was the best mediator to ease the tension between the uptight Bright Noa and the young civilian recruits.

 Ryu is killed during the White Bases attack from Crowley Hamon.
 Though critically wounded in firefights during Ramba Ral's attempted boarding attack, Ryu drives his Core Fighter kamikaze-style into Hamon's fighter in order to save the lives of Amuro Ray and the crew of the White Base.

 His death moves the entire crew of White Base to tears and the reality of war truly began to sink in, as everyone felt responsible for his death.
 Several crew members even try to call to his spirit for advice later on.
 Amuro is enraged when the only reward for Ryu's heroism is a three rank posthumous promotion at Jaburo.